secretstartups/handbook/sales/field-communications/field-flash-newsletter/index.html.md

 The newsletter is sent to members of the field (sales + customer success) and stakeholders (i.e. SDRs). **Please note that this email is considered confidential and is, therefore, intended for internal audiences only.** Please do not forward externally.

 ## Newsletter Tool
-The newsletter is sent using the internal comms newsletter platform [Bananatag](https://bananatag.com/).
+The newsletter is sent using the internal comms newsletter platform [Staffbase](https://staffbase.com/).
 This tool allows GitLab internal communications professionals to send targeted email newsletters to team members based on department, region, manager, location, start date and more.

 Access to this tool is shared amongst internal comms teams such as Field Communications, GitLab corporate internal comms and others.
 The benefit of this tool is that it is internal comms-specific, meaning that the newsletter can only be sent to team members with a GitLab email domain.

 ## Opportunities/Requirements
-After interviewing GitLab team members from across the org and surveying the field, we identified the following as key requirements of the Field Flash newsletter:
+After interviewing GitLab team members from across the org and surveying the Field, we identified the following as key requirements of the Field Flash newsletter:

 The newsletter will...

 **Uphold our [values](/handbook/values/) of transparency**
 - The newsletter is for communication, the Handbook is for documentation.
-This means that the newsletter will disseminate updates but lean on the Handbook (and other relevant resources) as the main source of documentation, linking back to it wherever possible.
+This means that the newsletter disseminates updates but leans on the Handbook (and other relevant resources) as the main source of documentation, linking back to it wherever possible.
-   - Note: A tangential benefit of this approach is that it will allow us to improve the [Sales Handbook](/handbook/sales/) during this process.
+   - Note: A tangential benefit of this approach is that it allows us to improve the [Sales Handbook](/handbook/sales/) during this process.

 **Prioritize repetition, brevity, user-friendliness and added value**
-- The newsletter will focus on short lists and bullet points and will link out to more robust resources.
+- The newsletter focuses on short lists and bullet points and links out to more robust resources (e.g. Slack and Highspot).
 - Repetition is key to adoption.
-We will not focus on a single channel, but rather notify the field of a new newsletter via Slack and (eventually) Salesforce.
+We do not focus on a single channel, but rather notify the field of a new newsletter via Slack.
 - We don't want the team to see the newsletter as more noise.
 A key to adoption will be successfully positioning it as THE resource to learn whats new and recap important information.
 Everything will be tied back to the payoff to the seller when possible.
 - We must reconcile the fact that this newsletter is yet another increase in communication.
-We will leverage it to cut down on other communications when possible.
+We leverage it to cut down on other communications when possible.

 **Be fun to look at and read**
 - A focus on multimedia is important in order to help the newsletter break the monotony of text we sift through each day.
-- We will use images, gifs, emoji, and video where possible.
+- We use images, gifs, emoji, and video where possible.
 For example, instead of doing a written win-wire, we will interview the individual and embed that 30-60 second video in the newsletter.

-**Help the field operationalize key messages**
+**Help the Field operationalize key messages**
-- We will organize information around our 3 main value drivers when possible.
+- We organize information around our 3 main value drivers when possible.
-- We will frequently reiterate SKO messages through video clips and use-case examples.
+- We frequently reiterate SKO messages through video clips and use-case examples.

-**Be an opportunity for the field to "learn themselves"**
+**Be an opportunity for the Field to "learn themselves"**
-- A peripheral goal of the newsletter is to advertise helpful resources to the field.
+- A peripheral goal of the newsletter is to advertise helpful resources to the Field.
 We will provide helpful information in hopes that it will encourage team members to seek out the source of that information and look for additional information once there.

 **Highlight *all* aspects that make a big win possible**
 - There are a lot of new reps who are still ramping, and they want to learn from others.
 We will spotlight everything that went into winning a deal, including any customer-facing presentations, RFPs, whitepapers, etc. Other team members can reference these later, and it may save them cycles by not having to duplicate work.